Glorious Ireland and The Wild Atlantic Way!

 The owner of Glin Castle, Catherine FitzGerald, is an acclaimed Irish landscape and garden designer.

-Lunch will be included at Glin Castle or en route.
+Lunch will be included en route.

-Overnight at the Killarney Park Hotel
+Overnight at the Great Southern Hotel in Killarney

 Full day spent enjoying the spectacular countryside and touring the Ring of Kerry